Broadening Access to the Earth and Environmental Sciences: Increasing the Diversity of Undergraduate Students Learning About the Earth

 February 23-25, 2014

 Note: This workshop has already taken place.
-Read the workshop synthesis for a summary of key ideas.
+Read the workshop synthesis for a summary of key ideas and the workshop outcomes for materials developed in association with the workshop.
 Workshop presentations and summaries of discussions are available on the program page; participants' profile, degree program, and essay contributions are available via the participants page.

 This workshop will focus on strategies for increasing the diversity of students graduating from all types of programs with a substantial geoscience component and supporting their successful entry into the workforce.
 Participants will showcase successful strategies employed by their own programs including traditional departmental programming, inter institutional programming, community-based approaches, and opportunities made possible through technology.
 We welcome participation from 2 and 4 year programs in any aspect of the geosciences, environmental science, geography and other allied fields.